What is Enterprise Governance?

 Corporate Governance Code

-Corporate governance broadly refers to the mechanisms, relations, and processes by which a corporation is controlled and directed; involves balancing the many interests of the stakeholders of a corporation.
+Corporate governance broadly refers to the mechanisms, relations, and processes by which a corporation is controlled and directed; it involves balancing the many interests of the stakeholders of a corporation.

 Read more about the UK Corporate Governance Code here